Pair Programming, TDD, and Rotation

 Day 3: Carol + Dave

 Which brings me to another topic: lanes of work.
-These are similar to epics, but more focused on implementing complete features.
-Lanes can last from a few days to a few weeks, and they are typically independent from each other.
+These were similar to Epics, but more focused on implementing complete features.
+Lanes could last from a few days to a few weeks, and they were typically independent from each other.
 For example, a lane could be responsible for implementing photo backup, a new settings menu, or mosaics to make a collage of pictures.

 Each engineer worked in a lane for two days before moving to a new lane.
 This overlap in lanes allowed for knowledge transfer between engineers.

-The benefits of this setup are clear.
-Pair programming with TDD ensures that engineers are delivering their best work, while rotation ensures that they have a complete understanding of what they are putting into production, both from an engineering and product perspective.
+The benefits of this setup were clear.
+Pair programming with TDD ensured that engineers were delivering their best work, while rotation ensured that they had a complete understanding of what they were putting into production, both from an engineering and product perspective.

-This setup promotes a feeling of shared ownership, where everyone is responsible for the product and technical decisions.
-The constant rotation also gives engineers the opportunity to make adjustments to the technical choices made on previous days.
-It is always better to correct course sooner rather than later, which reduces technical debt.
+This setup promoted a feeling of shared ownership, where everyone was an owner and responsible for the product and technical decisions.
+The constant rotation also gave engineers the opportunity to make adjustments to the technical choices made on previous days.
+It was always better to correct course sooner rather than later, which reduced technical debt.

-Formal code review, such as pull requests, is not necessary in this setup.
-Code review happens in real time by the pair working on the feature, and commits can be merged into the main branch at any time during the day (and multiple times in most cases).
+Formal code review, such as pull requests, was not necessary in this setup.
+Code review happened in real time by the pair working on the feature, and commits were merged into the main branch at any time during the day (and multiple times in most cases).

-Shared ownership simplifies communication in the team.
-Questions can be addressed by any person or pair at any time.
-Every engineer has the knowledge and context to answer questions from the product owner, provide feedback to designers, or interact with external teams.
-This also eliminates the feeling of "this is my code and I don't want anyone to touch it."
+Shared ownership simplified communication in the team.
+Questions could be addressed by any person or pair at any time.
+Every engineer had the knowledge and context to answer questions from the product owner, provide feedback to designers, or interact with external teams.
+This also eliminated the feeling of "this is my code and I don't want anyone to touch it."

-The last, but not least, important piece of the puzzle is the Pow Wow.
-This is a simple ceremony where engineers can stand up and discuss technical decisions for 5-10 minutes.
-There are no formalities, no meeting rooms, and no need to send out calendar invitations.
+The last, but not least, important piece of the puzzle was the Pow Wow.
+This was a simple ceremony where engineers could stand up and discuss technical decisions for 5-10 minutes.
+There were no formalities, no meeting rooms, and no need to send out calendar invitations.

 Because we were all on the same page about technical topics, it was easy to size user stories during planning meetings.
 After almost three years of working together, we had the confidence to perfectly size our one-week sprints, which simplified our backlog refinement sessions and plannings.
 This was extremely valuable for our product owner, who was able to maintain the backlog as relevant and prioritized as possible.